State House committee talks police reforms beyond scope of bill already filed

 “It’s important to know the aim and the intent of these provisions are to try to prevent individuals from touching the system and to prevent individuals from further touching the system,” he said.

-Rep. Terri Bryant, R-Murphysboro, said she was worried House members and the public would not have enough time to evaluate the language of the new provisions, which had not been provided at the subject matter hearing.
+Rep. Terri Bryant, R-Murphysboro, said she was worried legislators and the public would not have enough time to evaluate the language of the new provisions, which was not provided at the hearing.

-“They're not getting to even to hear what's going on today, unless they happen to see one of our social media posts,” she said.

 Slaughter said any new language would be presented to the committee for review before it goes to a vote.
-The committee, along party line vote, passed a shell bill that could be used as a vehicle for the omnibus bill.
+The committee, along a party-line vote, passed a shell bill that could be used as a vehicle for the omnibus measure.

 In the Senate, where more than a dozen stakeholders testified — including representatives of law enforcement, the Illinois Municipal League, the state bar association and others — Republicans also questioned the transparency behind the bill’s push in the five-day lame duck session.